Skip to main content

 The Principle of Compounding Context

 AI workflows must be designed as interconnected layers where the output of one agent automatically persists into a shared memory layer to become the context for downstream agents.
 This ensures that intelligence accumulates over time rather than resetting after every task, reducing the transaction cost of information transfer and minimizing rework.
 This aligns with E1: The Principle of Quantified Overall Economics by preserving value generated in earlier stages.
+Effective compounding requires managing The Principle of Finite Context Window.

 Failure Scenario: A team uses AI to architect a new feature and agrees on specific constraints.
 However, because this decision isn't stored in a shared memory layer, the AI agent responsible for writing the code is unaware of the constraints.
 It generates code that works but violates the architecture, forcing the human to manually refactor it.